Set start value for identity columns in MS SQL server automatically

 Overview

-In our example, we want to set the start value an IDENTITY column automatically for newly created tables,
+In our example, we want to set the start value of an IDENTITY column automatically for newly created tables, based on the maximum value of the identity column in the source table.

 This is necessary when creating the structure (DDL: tables, indices, references, etc.) of an SQL Server database containing approximately 30 tables into a new database without copying the corresponding data.
 The main objective is to ensure that synthetic data generated in the new database does not conflict with selectively loaded data from the source system.
 We use a structure compare task to archive this.